How To Skin a Start Menu

 The top half is used for the normal arrow and the bottom half is for the selected arrow.

-The pager has 2 bitmaps.
-The first one (Main_pager) has the normal and selected backgrounds for the scroll buttons:
+Main_pager has the normal and selected backgrounds for the scroll buttons:

 Pager buttons

-The second one (Main_pager_arrows) must have 4 arrow images like this:
+Main_pager_arrows must have 4 arrow images like this:

 Pager Arrows